1. Align on success metrics and owners

 3. Consent and tag validation

 Launch week often introduces new tags or vendors.
 Validate consent behavior in all environments.
 For example, ensure analytics_storage and ad_storage are honored when users decline cookies.
+If you need a thorough grounding in consent pairing, the privacy-first analytics blueprint covers the GA4 consent mode setup in detail.

 Capture screenshots or short videos of the consent flow so legal and security teams can sign off without opening dev tools.